technomancy/leiningen/doc/DEPLOY.md

 Alternatively you can run a private repository on your own server.
 Both [Archiva](http://archiva.apache.org/) and
-[Nexus](http://nexus.sonatype.org/) provide this as well as proxying to other repositories, so you can set `:omit-default-repositories` in project.clj, and dependency downloads will speed up by quite a bit with only one server to check.
+[Nexus](http://nexus.sonatype.org/) provide this as well as proxying to other repositories, so you can set `^:replace` metadata on `:repositories` in project.clj, and dependency downloads will speed up by quite a bit since Clojars and Maven Central won't be checked.

 The private server will need to be added to the `:repositories` listing in project.clj.
 Archiva and Nexus offer separate repositories